tramvaijs/babel-plugin-lodash/DIFFERENCES.md

 Differences from original babel-plugin-lodash:
-1. we don't check if module from transformed import exists.
-From my opinion it should be done by bundler out of box (e.g. webpack).
+1. Don't check if imported lodash function exists.
+From my opinion it should be done by bundler out of box (e.g. webpack) or typescript.
+2. Drop support of lodash/compat since it's deprecated by lodash itself.